 - Taking a trip to the Great Sands National Park

 - Spending an evening at the natural hot springs south of town

 - Learning to square dances with professional callers

 - Beginning the college process with a visit to Colorado College

 - Learning to chop wood–the fuel for our cabins’ wood burning stoves

 - Spending a few hours alone on an afternoon “solo”

 The HMI technology policy

 The HMI student experience is strengthened by our technology policy that encourages face-to-face interaction and minimizes screen time.
-Each student turns in their cell phone upon arrival at HMI, and refrains from use their phone for the entirety of the semester.
-Students do have laptops which they use for completing coursework and communicating with friends and family back home.
-But technology use is limited to free periods and evening study hall.
-Meals, cabin time, and backpacking expeditions are completely tech-free.
+Each student turns in their cell phone upon arrival at HMI, and refrains from using their phone for the entirety of the semester.
+Students do not bring their own laptops or other internet-connected devices.
+Every student is issued a Chromebook laptop which they use for completing coursework and communicating with friends and family back home.
+HMI’s Chromebooks can access streaming platforms such as Netflix and Spotify, video chat platforms like Zoom, Google Hangouts, and Skype as well as a variety of other apps.
+Technology use is limited to free periods and evening study hall; meals, cabin time, and backpacking expeditions are completely tech-free.